Near-Optimal Regret for Distributed Adversarial Bandits: A Black-Box Approach: Introduction

 Distributed online optimization~\citep{yan2012distributed,hosseini2013online,wan2024nearly} studies how multiple agents can cooperate to minimize regret in a decentralized fashion.
 The core challenge in this setting is the misalignment between the global objective and the local information: agents aim to minimize the average loss across the entire network, yet they only observe their own local loss functions.
 To bridge this gap, agents must exchange information over a communication network, typically interacting only with their immediate neighbors via gossip protocols~\citep{xiao2004fast,boyd2006randomized,liu2011accelerated}.
 This framework is naturally motivated by applications in federated learning with heterogeneous clients~\citep{blaser2024federated} and decentralized collaborative learning~\citep{zantedeschi2020fully}.
 In this work, we investigate distributed online optimization under the challenging regime of bandit feedback: unlike full information settings, where agents observe the local losses for all actions, here agents only observe the local loss of their chosen action at each round, which they must propagate to optimize the global objective.

 {In distributed online convex optimization (D-OCO), the regret scales with the connectivity of the network, formalized by the spectral gap $\rho$ of the gossip matrix.
 A small $\rho$ indicates network bottlenecks, which typically slow down the propagation of local losses.
 In the full information setting, the cost of this decentralization is well understood: the pioneering work of \citet{yan2012distributed,hosseini2013online} extends classical OCO algorithms to the distributed online setting, achieving an $\order(N^{1/4} \rho^{-1/2} \sqrt{T})$ regret, where $N$ is the number of agents and $T$ is the horizon.
 Building on this, \citet{wan2024nearly} utilized an accelerated variant of gossip to establish regret bounds of $\otil(\rho^{-1/4}\sqrt{T})$, which are optimal up to logarithmic factors.\footnote{We use $\otil(\cdot)$ and $\widetilde{\Theta}(\cdot)$ to suppress logarithmic factors in $T,N,K$.} However, for distributed $K$-armed bandits, the picture is less clear.
 The current state-of-the-art~\citep{yi2023doubly} achieves $\otil(\rho^{-1/3}(KT)^{2/3})$ regret, which is significantly worse than the $\sqrt{T}$ rate achieved in the full-information case.
-Crucially, this $T^{2/3}$ rate also contrasts with the cooperative bandit setting (where the network is a clique and the local losses are identical for all agents), where results of \citet{seldin2014prediction} imply a rate of $\Theta(\sqrt{KT/N})$ for $K$-armed bandits.
-Since neither the full information results nor the bandits-on-clique results suggest a fundamental barrier to $\sqrt{T}$ rates, a natural question arises:}
+Moreover, the bound of \citet{yi2023doubly} does not reveal how the regret should depend on the number of agents $N$. \citet{seldin2014prediction} show that $K$-armed bandits with $N$ observations per round have minimax regret $\Theta(\sqrt{KT/N})$, suggesting that multiple bandit observations can in principle lead to improved rates.
+Although distributed $K$-armed bandits differ from this setting, they also generate $N$ local observations per round.
+These contrasts motivate the following question: